annaserba/Resume/src/content/en/experience.md

 ## Team Lead Front-end Developer
 **SuperJob | June 2021 - June 2025**

-***Implemented:***
+***Situation:*** The company faced manual branding processes taking up to 2 weeks, requiring automation to improve efficiency.

+***Task:*** Develop a system to automate parsing and branding tasks, reducing time and enhancing quality.

+***Action:***

-✓ Development of the core of the branding system on React + TypeScript
+✓ Built the core system using React + TypeScript, including a parser for automation.

-✓ Parser development for :

-✓ Automation for the parsing scenario (reduction from 2 weeks to 1 hour)

-✓ Optimization of complex cases (from 3 weeks to 1.5 weeks)

-✓ Adaptation of the system for mobile applications
+✓ Adapted the system for mobile applications.

-***Additional projects:***

-✓ Start service for students (React, Next.js, TypeScript)

-✓ Enterprise UI Component Library

-***Technologies:***
-✓ React.js, TypeScript

-***The command role:***

-✓ Technical Head of the branding department

-✓ Code review and mentoring of junior developers

-✓ Coordination with a team of 12 front-end developers
+✓ Led a team of 12 developers, conducted code reviews, and mentored junior specialists.

-***Performance metrics:***
+***Result:***

+✓ Reduced task completion time from 2 weeks to 1 hour.

-✓ 90% coverage of the code with autotests of critical functionality
+✓ Achieved 90% test coverage for critical functionality.

-✓ 70% reduction of routine tasks through automation

-✓ 3x increase in the speed of implementation of branding projects
+✓ Increased project implementation speed by 3x.

+***Technologies:*** React.js, TypeScript, Jest, Cypress.

 ## Senior Front-end Developer
 **Pluritech | February 2019 - May 2021**

-***Key achievements:***

-✓ Developed a corporate personal account in CMS using React.js
+***Situation:*** The company needed to modernize its corporate dashboard and transition from legacy code.

+***Task:*** Develop a new dashboard using React.js and Next.js, implement Git, and improve workflows.

+***Action:***

-✓ Created a frontend application for Next from scratch.js with SSR rendering
+✓ Created a frontend application from scratch using Next.js with SSR.

-✓ Implemented a project with Headless CMS (Stackblit), speeding up the content management process
+✓ Integrated Headless CMS (Stackbill) to streamline content management.

-✓ Migrated the team to Git, implementing modern version control practices
+✓ Migrated the team to Git and introduced code review practices.

-✓ Carried out refactoring of the legacy code

-***Technologies and tools:***
+***Result:***

+✓ Improved dashboard performance and usability.

+✓ Accelerated development processes with modern tools.

-Basic: React.js, Next.js, JavaScript (ES6+)
+***Technologies:*** React.js, Next.js, JavaScript (ES6+), Git.

-Stylization: SASS, LESS, Material-UI

-Graphics: Canvas, SVG

-Tools: Webpack, Gulp, Jest, Git

-Methodologies: Agile, Code Review, Component Architecture

 ## Full-stack developer
 **Ten Kites | June 2016 - January 2019**

-***Key achievements:***

-✓ Developed a high-load web application for restaurant business, helping people with food allergies safely choose dishes
+***Situation:*** Needed a high-traffic web app for the restaurant industry to help users with food allergies.

-✓ Implemented a microservice architecture for embedded solutions, improving system scalability
+***Task:*** Build a scalable app with microservices architecture and social media integration.

+***Action:***

-✓ Created a convenient employee account for restaurant staff using Angular.js and Knockout.js
+✓ Developed frontend using Angular.js and Knockout.js; backend with C# and PHP.

-✓ Set up integration with social networks (Facebook/Twitter), increasing user engagement

-***Technologies and tools:***

-▸ Frontend: JavaScript, Angular.js, Knockout.js, LESS, Bootstrap

-▸ Backend: C#, PHP, SQL

-▸ Tools: Git, Webpack, Gulp, Figma

-▸ Methodologies: Agile, Code Review, E2E-тестирование

-***Project features:***

-✓ Work in an international distributed team of 10 specialists

-✓ Ensuring the stability of a high-load system
+✓ Integrated Facebook/Twitter APIs to boost user engagement.

-✓ Optimizing performance and cross-browser compatibility
+✓ Optimized performance and cross-browser compatibility.

-✓ Modernizing legacy code with the implementation of modern practices

-***Acquired experience:***

-✓ Full development cycle — from concept to industrial operation

-✓ Creating and maintaining complex distributed systems

-✓ Integration with external APIs and services

-✓ Development of autotests and maintaining code quality
+***Result:***

+✓ The app gained popularity among users with dietary restrictions.

+✓ The system scaled effectively under high load.

+***Technologies:*** Angular.js, Knockout.js, C#, PHP, SQL, Git.